What are Primary Care Networks?

 - Primary Care Network Representatives

-The Warrington Innovation Network is made up of 7 GP practices with a population of around 54,444
+Warrington Innovation Network is made up of 7 GP practices which include:

 “Healthy patients and happy staff are at the heart of everything we do - Working together to ensure our patients get the right support, in the right place, at the right time.
 We want to help them to live healthier, happier and more fulfilling lives, so that they can start well, live well and age well.”